stackitcloud/terraform-provider-stackit/docs/data-sources/image_v2.md

 # stackit_image_v2 (Data Source)

 Image datasource schema.
-Must have a `region` specified in the provider configuration.
+Uses the `default_region` specified in the provider configuration as a fallback in case no `region` is defined on resource level.

 ~> Important: When using the `name`, `name_regex`, or `filter` attributes to select images dynamically, be aware that image IDs may change frequently.
 Each OS patch or update results in a new unique image ID.
 If this data source is used to populate fields like `boot_volume.source_id` in a server resource, it may cause Terraform to detect changes and recreate the associated resource.